xo/xo/README.md

 # TODO #
 * Overhaul and better standardize type parsing
 * Finish support for --{incl, excl}[ude] types
-* Finish support for ignoring fields (ie, fields managed by database such as 'modified' timestamps)
 * Write/publish template set for protobuf
 * Finish many-to-many and link table support
 * Finish example and code for generated *Slice types